 If a person says “I’m not unhappy”.
 We have two negatives to consider: not and un.
 We can mentally work out what it means: the opposite of anti-happy.
 In other words, the person is saying they’re happy.

-But suppose someone says “It’s not true I ain’t never unhappy.”
+But suppose someone says “It’s not true I ain’t not unhappy.”
 At this point most people apply a simple mathematical rule without realising.
 Count the number of negatives and if it’s an even number they cancel.
-In this sentence there are 4 negatives (not, ain’t, never, un) so the final result is that the person is, roughly, happy.
+In this sentence there are 4 negatives (not, ain’t, not, un) so the final result is that the person is happy.
 It becomes much easier to apply a simple rule than flip our heads back and forth.
 This is where maths is simpler than words.

 Or suppose I wanted to describe how far away a car is.
 Let’s say it is x meters away.
 At this point it's easier just to say the actual number of meters e.g. 5 meters.
 But what if the car starts moving?
 This means x is different at different points in time.
 Now we have to talk about how x is changing as time passes.
 Still not too complicated because all we’re talking about is velocity i.e. what position is (x) at different points in time (t).

-Now let’s say the car doesn’t move away at a single speed, it gets faster.
+Now let’s say the car doesn’t move away at a single velocity, let's say it gets faster.
 What we call acceleration.
 This is how velocity is changing compared to time.
 Or to say it in full: acceleration is the rate of change of (how x changes compared to t).

 Now let’s say the car’s acceleration is getting less.
 That doesn’t mean the car is slowing down (it’s still accelerating) but it started off with a big acceleration and then adopts a small acceleration.
 The rate at which its speed increases is decreasing.
-This starts to get hard to picture in our heads.
+This starts to get hard to picture.
 Now imagine the rate at which the object is getting less accelerated is increasing.
 I’ve lost track of what the sentence even means by this point.

 The sentence looks silly but nature does this kind of thing every day.
-We can either do the mental gymnastics to visualise exactly what all those words mean or we just write some symbols to represent it.
-These are the symbols we use:
+We can either do the mental gymnastics to visualise exactly what those words mean or we just write symbols to represent it.
+These are the symbols we would use in this instance:

 Even if you don’t know what those symbols are saying, you can definitely see it’s easier, quicker and neater to write this equation than the bulky sentence I had before.
 If we use equations like these we can sum up a multi-part idea, do a calculation and generate a useful answer without having to visualise what’s going on at every point.
 Once again the paper and pencil have done the work for us.